santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Tools.md

 [OL Helper](http://toolbox/OLHelper) is an Outlook tool that you can install to create case-specific inboxes in your outlook.

+(If the link doesn't work, try again tomorrow.
+Toolbox sometimes is offline.)

 ![image.png](/.attachments/image-45d9cba3-f116-46e0-bf06-b29a88058cba.png)

 ## Case Ninja